-Napa County Historical Society proudly presents a lecture series starting this October and extending through spring 2017.
+Napa County Historical Society proudly presents a lecture series starting October 2016 and extending through spring 2017.
 Four local historians will speak on a diverse range of topics; all interesting and influential in Napa’s history.
 The speakers will include John Tuteur, Diane Dillon, Alexandria Brown, and Tom Spaulding.

 Tom Spaulding will give the final lecture in the series on Tuesday, March 21st at the St. Helena Public Library at 5:00 pm.
 Mr. Spaulding, a well-known local historian, will raise our consciousness about history all around us with “Roadside Napa: The County’s Quirky Landmarks.”
 Mr. Spaulding has published frequently under our auspices and is distinguished by his meticulous research and excellent writing and speaking skills.